saveen99/student_management_Java/README.md

 ### Student Management System using Java
-Developed a user-friendly system to manage student records, including adding, updating, viewing, and deleting student information.
+Developed a user-friendly system to manage student records, **including adding, updating, viewing, and deleting student information**.
 Integrated MySQL for persistent storage and used JDBC for database connectivity.
-Implemented search and filter functionalities, ensuring efficient access to student data.
+Implemented **search and filter functionalities**, ensuring efficient access to student data.

 ### Technologies
 - Java